Lambton College: History

 In 1966, Lambton College was the second college in the Ontario college system to officially open.
 At this time 45 students were enrolled in five programs at the college.
-The main campus' cornerstone was dedicated on June 4, 1970.
-The cornerstone is a time capsule containing coins, bills, stamps, the college calendar for 1970–71, a copy of the school's charter, the school seal, a copy of the land deed for the college among other items.
+The main campus' utilized a brutalist architecture style and the cornerstone was dedicated on June 4, 1970 by then Ontario Minister of Education Bill Davis.
+The cornerstone contained a time capsule containing coins, bills, stamps, the college calendar for 1970–71, a copy of the school's charter, the school seal, a copy of the land deed for the college among other items.
+These items were removed during a cornerstone opening in celebration of the 50th anniversary in 2019 during campus renovations.
+The time capsule was then reviewed, and added to and then sealed, also as part of the 50th anniversary celebrations.
+The new capsule can be found inside the North entrance of the NOVA Chemicals Health & Research Centre.

 The first president of Lambton College was Wolfgang Franke.
 He started full-time duties in January 1967 and his starting salary was $18,000.
 The first faculty tour of the original site was delayed because the building housing the classrooms was locked and no one had the key.
 Faculty member Ron Lawrence discovered (much to his dismay) that his house key fit the lock.